irahorecka/gardenofrecipes/public/recipes/md/kolaches-a-small-recipe.md

 # Kolaches - A Small Recipe

 These are very good and tender.
-Fill and bake as you would bake any kolache
+Fill and bake as you would bake any kolache.

 ## Ingredients